alsalafiyyah/alsalafiyyah.github.io/_posts/ibn-uthaymeen/audios/2026/2026-06-12-judging-islam-by-its-teachings-not-by-the-behavior-of-muslims.md

 lang: en
 link: https://binothaimeen.net/s/NN46tl5b
 mp3: https://sounds.binothaimeen.net/storage/uploads/ftawamp3/od_120_10.mp3
-summary: The duty of anyone who truly desires Islam—with a sincere intent—is to look into the teachings and guidance of Islam itself, not at the actions of Muslims.
+summary: "The duty of anyone who truly desires Islam\u2014with a sincere intent\u2014\
+  is to look into the teachings and guidance of Islam itself, not at the actions of\
+  \ Muslims."
 muftis:
   shaykh:
   - name: Shaykh Ibn Uthaymeen
     url: /biography/uthaymeen/
 hijri: '1447-12-26'
+active: audios
 ---
 ### Question: